tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_testing_assumptions.md

 ## Assumptions about terminology

-You might assume that your audience already know how to SSH onto a server, create [authorizations in REST headers](docapis_more_about_authorization.html), [use curl to submit calls](docapis_make_curl_call.html), and so on.
+You might assume that your audience already knows how to SSH onto a server, create [authorizations in REST headers](docapis_more_about_authorization.html), [use curl to submit calls](docapis_make_curl_call.html), and so on.
 Usually documentation doesn't hold a user's hand from beginning to end, but rather jumps into a specific task that depends on concepts and techniques that you assume the user already knows.
 However, making assumptions about concepts and techniques your audience knows can be dangerous.
-These assumptions are exactly why so many people get frustrated by instructions and (figuratively) throw them in the trash.
+These assumptions are exactly why so many people get frustrated by instructions.

 For example, my 10-year-old daughter is starting to cook.
 She feels confident that if the cookbook's instructions are clear, she can follow almost anything (assuming we have the ingredients to make it).
 However, she says sometimes the instructions tell her to do something that she doesn't know how to do &mdash; such as *sauté* something.